-There is work ongoing to provide the national Caledonian team with outcome measures, including feedback from partners/victims in relation to the system's efficacy This data will be used to support the ongoing evaluation of the programme moving forward.
+There is work ongoing to provide the national Caledonian team with outcome measures, including feedback from partners/victims in relation to the efficacy of the system.
+This data will be used to support the ongoing evaluation of the programme moving forward.
 This will include information to monitor whether risk is increasing or reducing; the impact upon actual behaviour at home; and the impact on the children involved.